Update: I am not accepting books for review at this time. I am behind in my reviews and am suspending accepting more until I can catch up.

 I don’t charge, because I don’t do book features.
 Do not misunderstand me.
 I’m not against the concept of taking in advertising.
 Blogging is a lot more work than I originally thought, and I’m not against getting paid for it.
 However, paying me to display your ad and paying me to potentially lie are two different things.
 My readership isn’t made up of compulsive shoppers (well, maybe some, but that’s not why they are here).
 It’s made up of people raising autistic children who are reaching out to others for advice, inspiration, and understanding.
 I’m just not ever going to lie or embellish to them about the quality or usefulness of information contained in a book.
 That would be about as awful as accepting money to recommend them a terrible doctor.
 So I won’t give my good opinion about anything that hasn’t earned it.
 What I will do is accept some books in consideration for honest review.

 What kind of books do you accept for review?
-I am most interested in nonfiction books related to autism spectrum disorders and possibly – depending on the usefulness for all special-needs parents – other special needs books as well.
-Since I am somewhat of a sentimental writer, it might surprise you to know that I don’t read a lot of literary fiction.
+I am most interested in nonfiction and children’s books related to autism spectrum disorders and possibly – depending on the usefulness for all special-needs parents – other special needs books as well.
+Since I am somewhat of a sentimental writer, it might surprise you to know that I don’t read a lot of literary fiction on special needs.
 I think it is because I feel dizzy enough from the roller coaster I’m on that I don’t want to take on anybody else’s.
-I am interested in autism information, therapy, biography and autobiography, children’s books, theories, etc.
+I am interested in autism information, therapy, biography and autobiography, picture books, theories, etc. I am not interested in anti-vaccine or otherwise controversial autism theories and treatments.
+Been there, done that.
+Changed my mind entirely.
+Vaccinate your children.

 Do you accept e-books and audiobooks?
 I will accept e-books that I am interested in.
 I will not accept audiobooks.
 This is not because I don’t think they are wonderful, but my commute to work is less than one minute, so it would take ages to finish such a book.
 Between teaching, raising a family, and blogging, I simply don’t have ages.